arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.28.16
+Otto Plath was a really interesting guy.
+He "detested stock responses", and used to skin, cook, and eat a rat during his college classes.
+The so-called "Bee-King", he used to follow bees to their nesting place and suck the honey from the hive with a long straw.
+He had a seemingly mystical power over bees; they never stung him when he caught them, and he once caught a bee in his fist and held it to his young daughter's ear.

 ### 02.26.16
 Kafka never finished *The Castle*.